lmarzen/esp32-weather-epd/README.md

 ### Low Battery
 <img src="showcase/demo-error-low-battery.jpg" align="left" width="25%" />
 This error screen appears once the battery voltage has fallen below LOW_BATTERY_VOLTAGE (default = 3.20v).
 The display will not refresh again until it detects battery voltage above LOW_BATTERY_VOLTAGE.
 When battery voltage is between LOW_BATTERY_VOLTAGE and VERY_LOW_BATTERY_VOLTAGE (default = 3.10v) the esp32 will deep-sleep for periods of LOW_BATTERY_SLEEP_INTERVAL (default = 30min) before checking battery voltage again.
-If the battery voltage falls below CRIT_LOW_BATTERY_VOLTAGE then the display will deep-sleep for periods VERY_LOW_BATTERY_SLEEP_INTERVAL (default = 120min).
-If battery voltage falls to CRIT_LOW_BATTERY_VOLTAGE (default = 3.00v) then the esp32 will enter hibernate mode and will require a manual push of the reset (RST) button to begin updating again.
+If the battery voltage falls between LOW_BATTERY_SLEEP_INTERVAL and CRIT_LOW_BATTERY_VOLTAGE (default = 3.00v), then the display will deep-sleep for periods VERY_LOW_BATTERY_SLEEP_INTERVAL (default = 120min).
+If battery voltage falls below CRIT_LOW_BATTERY_VOLTAGE, then the esp32 will enter hibernate mode and will require a manual push of the reset (RST) button to begin updating again.

 <br clear="left"/>